-The case leaves all the ports (microSD, GPIO ports, etc.) quickly accessible, even for large hands.
+The case makes all the ports (microSD, GPIO ports, etc.) readily accessible, even for large hands.
 However, ensure you connect the DSI, CSI, and PoE pins before assembling the case.
 Also, the HAT boards need a header extension to avoid accidental shorts.

 Best Cases for the Raspberry Pi 3B+

 If you have fond memories of your Nintendo console from the 1980s, the Retroflag NESPi is just for you.
 It looks exactly like the once-famous gaming console, down to the reset and power buttons.